SLIC-UdeS/slic-udes/src/content/docs/nf-core-tools/pipelines/create.md

 ## Customization

 The `nf-core pipelines create` command comes with a number of options that allow you to customize the creation of a pipeline if you intend to not publish it as an nf-core pipeline.
-This can be done in two ways: by using the graphic interface, or by supplying a `template.yml` file using the `--template-yaml <file>` option.
+This can be done in two ways: by using the graphical interface, or by supplying a `template.yml` file using the `--template-yaml <file>` option.
 Both options allow you to specify a custom pipeline prefix to use instead of the common `nf-core`, as well as selecting parts of the template to be excluded during pipeline creation.
 The interface app will guide you through the pipeline creation process.